Docaro

 4

-Distribute the finalized handbook to employees and collect signed acknowledgments confirming they have received and understood it.
+Share the handbook with employees and collect signed acknowledgments confirming receipt and understanding.

 Employee Handbook FAQs